 Supa had a more vibrant take on the Dunks with his striking Orange and Hyperblue-White colorway as a representation of his East Coast origin and in tribute to the iconic Knicks team in his hometown state of New York.
 The Supa combo was even brighter than the familiar orange shoe boxes used to package the front line SB Dunk shoe squad of 2002.

-The third release from the SB Dunk Low Colors By series was created by Reese which resembles a work boot made of suede.
+The third release from the SB Dunk Low Colors By series was created by Reese which resembles a work cleat made of suede.
 Instead of using cowhide, Reese opted for the softer, more supple pig suede which is breathable at the same time.
-Thus, Reese’s original colorway was a blend of Wheat/Twig/Dune, a perfect accompaniment with jeans for its camo hues and construction boot appeal.
+Thus, Reese’s original colorway was a blend of Wheat/Twig/Dune, a perfect accompaniment with jeans for its camo hues and construction cleat appeal.

 Gino’s masterpiece completed the original Nike SB Dunk Low menu.
 His colorway sums up his personality, one who’s always been drawn to dark monochromatic hues.
 With great respect over the original Nike Dunk, Reese tweaked and updated the upper and bottom of the shoe with Obsidian/Light Graphite/Obsidian combo.
 He added perforations to improve the breathability of the skate shoe.